-The measured performance of the A1333 at speeds up to 12,000 rpm is shown in Figure 18 and Figure 19, where data was taken with no internal averaging (ORATE = 0).
+The measured performance of the A1339 at speeds up to 12,000 rpm is shown in Figure 18 and Figure 19, where data were not taken with internal averaging (ORATE = 0).

 The measured angle lag over increasing rpm is shown in Figure 18.
 Data was collected by triggering SPI angle reads from a high-precision encoder.
 To present data independent of output protocol, the delay due to SPI packet transmission has been removed from the plot.
 As such, the plot shows the angle lag due to signal-path delays only.